docker-library/faq/SIGNING.md

 We recommend you do not use OpenPubkey to signed images for production use yet.

-That said, we hope that Docker’s GitHub Image Build Action will default to signing with OpenPubkey at some point, so until then, a small change to your Actions configuration will be necessary if you do want to give it a try (i.e. [https://github.com/openpubkey/demo/blob/main/.github/workflows/docker-build.yaml#L37](https://github.com/openpubkey/demo/blob/main/.github/workflows/docker-build.yaml#L37) to include the updated buildkit builder)
+That said, we plan to update the [_Build and push Docker images_ GitHub Action](https://github.com/marketplace/actions/build-and-push-docker-images) to sign images with OpenPubkey by default.
+Until then, a small change to your GitHub Actions workflow will be necessary if you want to give it a try.
+See the [GitHub Actions workflow in the openpubkey/demo repository](https://github.com/openpubkey/demo/blob/b6d10590e5333378d91ff4f15bf63ae0bc0c9d28/.github/workflows/docker-build.yaml#L37-L40) for an example of how to do this.
 ​
 ## Can I use OpenPubkey to sign images on-prem/using my own OIDC provider?
 ​